 We spend significant time and resources securing and monitoring our intellectual property rights, and we may or may not be able to detect infringement by third parties.
 Our competitive position may be adversely impacted if we cannot detect infringement or enforce our intellectual property rights quickly or at all.
 In some circumstances, we may choose not to pursue enforcement because an infringer may have a dominant intellectual property position or for other business reasons.
 In addition, competitors might avoid infringement by designing around our intellectual property rights or by developing non-infringing competing technologies.
 We have in the past been, and may in the future be, forced to rely on litigation, opposition, and cancellation actions, and other claims and enforcement actions to protect our intellectual property, including to dispute registration, use of marks that may be confusingly similar to our own marks, or use of technologies that infringe on our intellectual property.
-Similar claims and other litigation may be necessary in the future to enforce and protect our intellectual property rights.
-Litigation brought to protect and enforce our intellectual property.
+Similar claims and other litigation may be necessary in the future to enforce and protect our intellectual property rights could be costly, time-consuming, and distracting to management, and could result in the impairment or loss of portions of our intellectual property.
 Further, our efforts to enforce our intellectual property rights may be met with defenses; counterclaims attacking the scope, validity, and enforceability of our intellectual property rights; or counterclaims and countersuits asserting infringement by us of third-party intellectual property rights.
 Our failure to secure, protect, and enforce our intellectual property rights could adversely affect our brand and our business, and we could lose the right to use certain intellectual property or lose the opportunity to license our technology to others or to collect royalty payments based upon successful protection and assertion of our intellectual property against others.